meangrinch/BlenderGemini/README.md

 2. Type a natural language command in the input field, e.g., "create a cube at the origin"
 3. Click the `Execute` button to generate and execute the Blender Python code

+Note: If the generated code produced an error, Gemini will automatically attempt to fix it (up to 1 time by default).

 ## Requirements

 - Blender 3.1 or later